lincc-frameworks/python-project-template/docs/source/new_project.rst

      - If this option is selected the template will create an example module ``src/{{package_name}}/example_module.py`` and test file ``tests/{{package_name}}/test_example_module.py``.
 Defaults to ``True`` during simple installation.
    * - *Do you want to include rendered notebooks in your documentation?*
      - The requirements to host rendered notebooks on your Read the Docs (or just build them locally) will be included in your project.
 A sample notebook will be generated and added to your docs as an example.
+   * - *Do you want to enable benchmarking?*
+     - Answering `Yes` enables benchmarking using `airspeed velocity (ASV) <https://asv.readthedocs.io/en/stable/>`_.
+The template will add the GitHub workflows for continuous integration and create a sample benchmarking suite under ``benchmarks/benchmarks/benchmarks.py``.
+Defaults to ``True`` during simple installation.
    * - *Do you want to add a .gitattributes with entries for git-lfs?*
      - Support for large files for use in git.
 This option is primarily informational and no answer locks you in to using (or not using) git-lfs.
 Importantly, selecting this option does not install git-lfs for your project (see :doc:`Git_Large_File_Support <../practices/git-lfs>`).